 Go for a Hike!
-The island is filled with close to 100 marked trails throughout the island that give you the opportunity to choose a trail according to your strength and can vary from flat forest paths, to uphill coastal paths and everything in between.
-This is your time to explore these ancient islands that have only been populated for just over 500 years.
+The island is filled with close to 100 marked trails throughout the island that give you the opportunity to choose a trail according to your strength.
+The trails can vary from flat forest paths, to uphill coastal paths and everything in between.
+This is your time to explore these ancient islands that have only been populated by mankind for just over 500 years.
 Here you can explore the amazing flora and fauna while stopping off at many rest stops and picturesque points to relax or even grab a bite to eat at one of the local restaurants on your hike.

 Jose do Canto Botanical Garden!
 The Jose do Canto botanical garden located on the islands capital of Ponta Delgada is one of the most unusual and beautiful gardens on the island.
 Founded a century in a half earlier by one of the Island’s wealthiest landowners and families the Do Canto’s.
 Son of a wealthy politician and aristocrat Jose do Canto was one of the pioneers of the Azores and introduced many plants, species and techniques to the island that has allowed the island to prosper for centuries.
 Here he built his botanical garden with flowers and trees shipped from all over the world.
-A bamboo forest 50 feet high, over 600 Camellia plants and hundreds of uniques trees and flowers are only one of the reasons this Manor Home/ Hotel and Botanical Garden have been a favorite for tourists and locals alike.
-Both FDR and Winston Churchill visited the palace and garden on their visit to the island.
+A bamboo forest 50 feet high, over 600 Camellia plants and hundreds of uniques trees and flowers are only one of the reasons this Manor Home/ Hotel and Botanical Garden have been a favorite for tourists and locals alike for over a century.
+Both President Franklin Delano Roosevelt and Prime Minister Winston Churchill visited the palace and beautiful garden during their visit to the island.

-The Cha Gorreana Tea Estate located on the north coast of the island, is one of the most popular tourist destinations not only in the Azores but also Portugal.
-This 18th century estate has a large tea plantation with 6 km’s of marked trails through the vast estate.
-Here you have some of the most outstanding views on the island with the picturesque rows of tea from mountain high to deep in the valley’s of the estate.
-A waterfall, 18th century church, factory, museum and gift shop are all located on the property and makes a beautiful place to stop and enjoy the fresh grown teas that have made the island famous since 1883.
+The Cha Gorreana Tea Estate located on the north coast of the island and is one of the most popular tourist destinations not only in the Azores but also Portugal.
+This 18th century estate has a large tea plantation with 6 km’s of marked trails through the vast plantation.
+Here you have some of the most outstanding views on the island with the picturesque rows of tea from high mountain tops to deep in the enchanted valley’s of the estate.
+A waterfall, 18th century church, factory, museum and gift shop are all located on the property and this unique spot makes a beautiful place to stop in and enjoy the fresh grown teas and sweets that have made the island famous since 1883.

 Swim in the Hot Springs!
 The Island of Sao Miguel has some of the coolest hot springs that make you feel like you are in a Jurassic park film or something with all the lush greenery that surrounds these unique locations.
 A favorite is the Terra Nostra Garden and Hotel in Furnas.
 It is the most popular on the island and has a variety of hot springs from some that are nice and shallow where you can just deep your feet to various swimming size natural pools where you can swim in the hot volcanic water and use the mud for your face and skin due to its supposed natural exfoliation benefits.
 The 2nd area in Furnas next to Terra Nostra is Poca Dona Beja which has 3 different size man-made into the cliffs pools.
 The cost of entry is around 6 euros and you need to bring your own towel.
 There are changing stations there if you want and showers if you want to shower.
 Outside is where they have the famous Furnas sweet corn on the cob and if the vendors are there it is highly recommended.